cilium/cilium/Documentation/operations/upgrade.rst

   plugin on all nodes.
-* ``install-no-conntrack-iptables-rules``: This option, by default set to false, installs some extra Iptables rules to skip netfilter connection tracking on all pod-to-pod traffic.
+* ``install-no-conntrack-iptables-rules``: This option, by default set to false, installs some extra Iptables rules to skip netfilter connection tracking on all pod traffic.
 Disabling connection tracking is only possible when Cilium is running in direct routing mode and is using the kube-proxy replacement.
+  Moreover, this option cannot be enabled when Cilium is running in a managed Kubernetes environment or in a chained CNI setup.

 Removed Options
 ~~~~~~~~~~~~~~~